Lucifer Box Office Collections (Day 2): A Fabulous Second Day For The Movie!

 A Superb Start

 Lucifer enjoyed a phenomenal start at the Kochi multiplexes and the film created a new record in terms of occupancy rate as well.
-The movie reportedly fetched above Rs 15 lakh on its first day fronm the Kochi multiplexes.
+The movie reportedly fetched above Rs 15 lakh on its first day from the Kochi multiplexes.

 The Pre-bookings